 A typical BS degree holder will earn $1.19 million over their working lifetime—more than twice as much as a typical high school graduate (Source: The Hamilton Project)

-Of the 120 credits for the Bachelor of Science in Natural Sciences, a total of 30 must be earned at the upper level (21 credits in the arts and sciences and 9 in electives).
+120 credits required for the Bachelor of Science in Natural Sciences.
 As part of these credits, for the core component of this degree, a minimum of 33 credits must be earned in the field of natural sciences, of which 18 must be at the upper level.
 A minimum GPA of 2.0 is required in the major.

 Students develop skills in the essential tools used for statistical analysis and decision making in business.
 The course covers descriptive and inferential statistics and emphasizes research techniques such as sampling and experimental design concepts for single- and multiple-sample groups.

 An introduction to the study of life and life processes, this course covers topics including the scientific method, the chemistry and processes necessary for life, cells and cellular organization, energy production, and evolution and natural selection.
 Students also examine reproduction and the applications of biological principles to everyday experiences.

 General Chemistry examines topics including chemical nomenclature, measurement, states of matter, the atom, chemical bonding, solutions, stoichiometry, and thermochemistry, and how these apply in the world around us.
 The course introduces students to the structure of the atom and the basic physical laws that govern matter, as well as the processes chemists and scientists use to determine the composition and nature of matter.